yale-nova/weave/experiments/ExperimentsReadme.md

 ![Weave WordCount](../images/weave.png) ![Spark WordCount](../images/spark.png)

-For associative operations like WordCount, Weave incurs **only \~12% overhead**, thanks to sampling and tight-packing optimizations.
+In our run, for associative operations like WordCount, Weave incurs **only \~12% overhead**, thanks to sampling and tight-packing optimizations.

 #### Sort Results